Aishwarya061/Hr_Portal/README.md

 id	          |INT (Primary Key, AUTO_INCREMENT)	   |  Unique ID for each role role_name	    |ENUM ('Admin', 'HR Personnel')        |	Defines if the user is an Admin or HR
 -----------------------------------------------------------------------------------------------------
+✅ Why?
+Ensures that only Admins can upload/edit templates, while HR personnel can generate PDFs

 Templates:
 ---------------------------------------------------------------------------------------------------